plblum/jivs/docs/Jivs_API.md

 - `summaryMessage` - The error message that targets the ValidationSummary.

 ### Current validation state on ValueHostsManager
-The ValueHostsManager has similar functions to those on validatable ValueHosts, only it is a consolidated represention from the ValueHosts.
+The `ValueHostsManager` has similar functions to those on validatable `ValueHosts`, only it is a consolidated represention from the `ValueHosts`.
 The validation state is used prior to submitting the data and by the ValidationSummary as the state changes.

-ValueHostsManager's validation state is found amongst several of its properties and functions.
+`ValueHostsManager's` validation state is found amongst several of its properties and functions.
 - `isValid`
 - `doNotSave`
 - `asyncProcessing`